Hen0678/Everest-Enthusiast/README.md

 * A timeline of key events at Mount Everest
 * Kit list required for trekking to Base Camp or climging the mountain

+## Technologies uses
+The following technologies were used for this site:
+* HTML5
+* CSS3
+* W3C validation for HTML and CSS
+* Google Fonts was used to import the 'Montserrat' fonts into the style.css file.
+* Font Awesome was used to add Favicon icons.
+* GitPod was used for coding the site and version control.
+* GitHub as the respository for the projects code.
+* WebAIM contrast checker
+* Am I Responsive - for checking the look on different size devices
+* Lighthouse in Chrome dev tools

 ## Testing

 ### Features